ssocean/PyBiblion/README.md

   PyBiblion
 </h1>

-### [Early Access Version]
-######  The [paper](https://arxiv.org/abs/2402.12928) are currently undergoing peer review, and the code may be adjusted at any time.
-If you have any issues about the paper or this repo, contact us via Email: oceanytech@gmail.com or issues as you prefer.

 ## Introduction

 This repository contains the official code implementation for the Paper [A Literature Review of Literature Reviews in Pattern Analysis and Machine
-Intelligence](https://arxiv.org/abs/2402.12928).
-Our goal is to provide a set of tools to assist researchers and scholars in conducting efficient and in-depth bibliometric analyses in the field.
+Intelligence](https://arxiv.org/abs/2402.12928) ([arXiv](https://arxiv.org/abs/2402.12928)).Our goal is to provide a set of tools to assist researchers and scholars in conducting efficient and in-depth bibliometric analyses in the field.

 Note: The term "biblion" is derived from the ancient Greek word "βιβλίον" (biblíon), means book or literature.